DevExpress/dotnet-eud/interface-elements-for-web/articles/menu.md

 legacyId: 9382
 ---
 # Menu
-The menu is used to navigate through items.
+The menu is used for website navigation.

 Click a menu item to choose its subitems.
 If an item has an arrow sign (![ASPxMenuArrow](../images/img13320.png)), hover over it to expand its submenu.